GSI-HPC/sys-chef-cookbook/README.md

 **Platforms**

-The "sys" cookbook development is focussed on Debian GNU/Linux.kitch Debian derivatives as Ubuntu usually work (with minor tweaks).
+The "sys" cookbook development is focussed on Debian GNU/Linux.
+Debian derivatives like Ubuntu usually work (with minor tweaks).

 * Supported flavors:
   - Debian